quanted/esat/docs/html/_sources/README.md.txt

 Code examples are available in the repository jupyter notebooks, which also provided detailed algorithm documentation and complete workflow examples.

 ## Requirements
-Python = 3.12\
-numpy >= 1.24\
-pandas >= 2.0.0\
-plotly >= 5.14\
-scipy >= 1.10
+Code has been developed and tested using Python 3.12

+Code runtime requirements can be found and installed using the requirements.txt file.

+Development environments requirements, for running jupyter notebooks, compiling Rust code, and running Sphinx for documentation can be in the requirements-dev.txt file.

 ### Rust Requirements
 The python package includes a Rust module for running the algorithm update procedures, which requires local compiling to execute.

-To run the Rust functions that is specified by the optimized parameter, requires that Rust is installed (https://www.rust-lang.org/tools/install) and the python package maturin (https://pypi.org/project/maturin/) is installed to the py env.
+To run the Rust functions that is specified by the optimized parameter, requires that Rust is installed (https://www.rust-lang.org/tools/install) and the python package maturin (https://pypi.org/project/maturin/) is installed to the python development environment.
-Then using the py env and from the project root running <i>maturin develop</i> or <i>maturin build</i> to compile the Rust functions to run from the python code.
-To compile the optimized Rust functions, add the <i>-r</i> or <i>--release</i> tags to compile with optimization.
+Then from the python env and the project root, executing <i>maturin develop</i> will compile the Rust code and place it in your python environment path.
+To compile optimized Rust code, include the <i>-r</i> or <i>--release</i> tags.

+The Rust code can also be compiled to the target directory inside of project root using <i>maturin build</i>.

-The rust functions are imported as python functions, under nmf_pyr.
+The rust functions are imported as python functions, with the 'from esat_rust import esat_rust'

 ### Creating Docs
 The documentation is created using sphinx and several extensions.